Fair Expectations for Graduate Students

 Commitments of Mentors

 • I will be committed to the research project of the graduate student.
 I will help to plan and direct the graduate student’s project, set reasonable and attainable goals, and establish a timeline for completion of the project.
-I recognize the possibility of conflicts between the interests of externally funded research programs and those of the graduate student, and will not let these interfere with the student’s pursuit of his/her thesis/dissertation research.
+I recognize the possibility of conflicts between the interests of externally funded research programs and those of the graduate student, and will not let these interfere with the student’s pursuit of their thesis/dissertation research.

 • I will be committed to meeting one-on-one with the student on a regular basis.

-• I will be knowledgeable of, and guide the graduate student through, the requirements and deadlines of his/her graduate program as well as those of the institution, including teaching requirements and human resources guidelines.
+• I will be knowledgeable of, and guide the graduate student through, the requirements and deadlines of their graduate program as well as those of the institution, including teaching requirements and human resources guidelines.

-• I will help the graduate student select a thesis/dissertation committee.
+• I will help the graduate student select a dissertation committee.
 I will assure that this committee meets at least annually (or more frequently, according to program guidelines) to review the graduate student’s progress.

 • I will discuss intellectual policy issues with the student with regard to disclosure, patent rights and publishing research discoveries.